DiscipleTools/DT_DOCS/Disciple_Tools_Theme/development/dev_how_to_add_translation.rst

 Resources You Need
 -------

  1. Click on this link to start a download of the D.T translations folder (as a zip file): |location_link|.

+ .. |location_link| raw:: html

+   <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/DiscipleTools/disciple-tools-theme/tree/master/dt-assets/translation" target="_blank">translations folder</a>

-Unzip the translation.zip file.
+ 2. Unzip the translation.zip file.
 In the folder you will find a disciple_tools.pot file and you might see an existing translation .po file for your language in this format:  {language_code}.po.
 How you set up poedit will depend on if you are starting with an existing .po file or creating a new one.
 See instructions below.
  2. Download and install `POEdit <https://poedit.net/download>`_ free translation software.

   .. image:: /Disciple_Tools_Theme/images/translation_files.png